Multiple Offers on a House: 7 Tests to Select the Best

 Is a cash offer always best?

-Cash offers often stand out because they eliminate the need for financing, which reduces the risk of the deal falling through due to a mortgage denial.
-Cash buyers can also typically close faster, which might be appealing if you’re on a tight timeline.
-However, a cash offer isn’t always the best choice.
-Sometimes, a financed offer with fewer contingencies or a higher price could be a better overall deal.
+Cash offers often stand out because there’s no mortgage involved, which means there’s less chance of the deal falling apart due to mortgage denial.
+They can also usually close faster, which is a big plus if you’re trying to stick to a tight timeline.
+That said, a cash offer isn’t automatically the best offer.
+In some cases, a financed offer with fewer contingencies or a higher price could end up being the better deal overall.

 Is the buyer asking you to pay their Realtor fee?

 New commission rules have changed how Realtor fees are handled.
 In the past, sellers would pay both the listing agent and buyer’s agent commissions.
-Under the new model, buyers negotiate the commissions directly with their own agents.
-However, some buyers may still ask you to pay these fees.
-Depending on your financial situation and the strength of the offer, you may want to counter this request or move on to another offer.
+But under the new model, buyers negotiate the commissions directly with their own agents.
+That said, some buyers may still ask you to help cover those costs.
+Depending on your finances and how strong the offer is, you can decide whether it makes sense to negotiate, say no, or move on to another offer.

 Should you present a counteroffer?